tptibbett/UsefulCode/R/Scale Development/Readme.md

-# Personality Consistency Scale (PCS) Dissertation
+# Personality Consistency Scale (PCS) Dissertation Pipeline
-## Documentation Updated: Apr 2nd, 2017
+### Documentation Updated: Apr 2nd, 2017
-## Author: Tom Tibbett
+### Author: Tom Tibbett
-## Purpose: Noting which files are relevant to analysis and organizing an ETL pipeline
+### Purpose: Noting which files are relevant to analysis and organizing an ETL pipeline

 ### Documentation -- What is this?

-This file details relevant files and contingencies for analysis.
+This pipeline was created by me in conjunction with completing my dissertation in the Psychological and Brain Sciences department at Texas A&M University.
+The documentation of this pipeline details relevant files and contingencies for analysis.
 The pipeline consists of five basic files, some in Python and others in R.  These scripts create files which are dependent upon one another; be careful to start with Desc.IPYNB and progress down this readme in a linear fashion.
 Eventually, I may have an update that includes bash scripts.
 This should remove the problem of having to run each script one after the other.
 Currently, I am looking to see if it is alright to post anonymized data-- the IRB will get back to me.
 For now, no data files are posted.

 ### Housekeeping Map -- Where are things kept?